Syncroness-Inc/cef/Docs/ProjectDocs/PythonUtilities/PythonUtilitiesDescription.md

 ### TestBase

-The framework starts with a TestBase object which has a DebugPort object as a member.
-The TestBase object is not directly instantiated, instead derived objects are which inherit from it.
-The Utility includes a Diag object already, while additional test objects are meant to be project-specific and defined by the user during development.
+The framework includes an 'abstract' TestBase object from which the user will define derived classes for exercising different components/subsystems of the target project.
+The TestBase class has a DebugPortRouter as a member, equipping derived classes with target communication.

 ### Diag

-Included in the Utility is a diagnostics test object derived from TestBase, with a ping() method which sends a command to the target and awaits a response within a timeout period.
+Included in the Utility is a barebones diagnostics test object derived from TestBase.
+The Diag object contains a ping() method for testing DebugPort communicatons, which sends a command to the target and awaits a response within a timeout period.

 ## Continuous Integration